 Founded in 1920, Banque Misr is an Egyptian bank that is worth about $29.436 billion in total assets.
 With such degree of funding, it qualifies as one of the10 most capitalized banks in Africa.

 8. Investec Bank

 Established in 1974, Investec Bank is an international specialist bank and asset manager that provides a diverse range of financial products and services to a niche client base in three principal markets, the United Kingdom, South Africa and Australia as well as certain other countries.
-Investec Bank is a major financial institution in South Africa but has gone to become a multinational financial giant with presence in the United Kingdom, Australia and Ireland.
-Investec Bank is listed in the Johannesburg Stock Exchange and the London Stock Exchange.
+Investec Bank is a major financial institution in South Africa but has gone to become a multinational financial giant with a presence in the United Kingdom, Australia, and Ireland.
+Investec Bank is listed on the Johannesburg Stock Exchange and the London Stock Exchange.
 It boasts of an asset base of more than $31.335 billion and is among Answers Africa’s top 10 richest Banks.

 7. Banque Exterieur d’Algerie (BEA)

 Banque Exterieur d’Algerie (BEA) is an Algerian bank with a net worth of about $34.373 bn.
 It is the only Angolan bank that made the list of top ten richest Banks in Africa.

 Another Moroccan Bank in the list.
 Attijariwafa Bank is the largest bank in Morocco with headquarters in Casablanca and a net worth of over $40 billion.
 It maintains business offices and branches in London, The Netherlands, Tunisia, Senegal, Paris, Shanghai, Brussels, Madrid, Barcelona, Milan, Mauritania, and Mali.
 It has been on the Casablanca Stock Exchange; listed since 1943.
 It’s also one of the biggest banks in Africa.